http://www.mistenergysystems.com

 hydrogen bond energy, discharged in the form of water

 kinetic energy.
-After the discovery of hydrogen bond energy
+After the discovery of hydrogen bond

-Gilbert Lewis, the chemistry establishment simply failed to
+chemist Gilbert Lewis, the chemistry establishment simply

-" The Anomalous Fragmentation of Water Clusters at UltraFast
+" The Anomalous Fragmentation of Water Clusters at

-and one hydronium ion.
-This happens at 1,500 ms. Quite easy
+neutral molecules and one hydronium ion.
+This happens at

-to do using modfified Ford diesel Injectors.
-However nobody
+1,500 ms. Quite easy to do using modfified Ford diesel

-believes this liberated engery is related to the latent heat
+is related to the latent heat of water.
+Nobody understands

-of water.
-Nobody understands how I can mechanically change
+how I can mechanically change liquid water into

-during the short time of surface contact which is on the
+time of surface contact which is on the order of a few

 "History of Water Arc Explosions.
 First noticed at